 However payment for the trip is arranged does not alter the University’s duty of care and therefore the correct procedures i.e. completing a risk assessment, informing the Insurance Office would still need to be followed.
 This also applies if the trip is externally funded i.e. through a research grant.

-Your own personal insurance will provide cover if need you medical attention or lose your luggage mobile phone etc but may not cover you for business travel.
+Your own personal insurance will provide cover if you need medical attention or lose your luggage, mobile phone etc but may not cover you for business travel.
 The University policy should be used for all business related travel to ensure you have adequate cover concerning your work activities whilst off site.
-There is worldwide coverage also include under the University’s insurance policy to cover travel and medical expenses.
+There is worldwide coverage also included under the University’s insurance policy to cover travel and medical expenses.

 A high profile event may alter and increase the risk associated with your destination but this isn't necessarily reason to cancel your trip.
 Depending on the purpose of your visit, you should check the usual guidance via the Foreign and Commonwealth Office, and if the security risks are dramatically heightened you could alter your itinerary accordingly, for example by delaying your arrival or avoiding the areas where the event is being held.